facebookresearch/nocturne/README.md

 Subsequently, the C++ tests can be ran with `./tests/nocturne_test` from within the `nocturne/cpp/build` directory.

 # Usage

 To get a sense of available functionality in Nocturne, we have provided a few examples in the `examples` folder of how to construct the env (`create_env.py`), how to construct particular observations (`nocturne_functions.py`), and how to render results (`rendering.py`).

 **Note**: by default, Nocturne will log to ```$NOCTURNE_LOG_DIR``` which is set in ```nocturne/__init__.py``` and defaults to ```<PROJECT_PATH>/logs```.
 If you'd like to log somewhere else, go to ```nocturne/__init__.py``` and change ```$NOCTURNE_LOG_DIR``` to a different path.

 The following goes over how to use training algorithms using the Nocturne environment.

 ## Running the RL algorithms
 Nocturne comes shipped with a default Gym environment in ```nocturne/envs/base_env.py```.
-Atop this we build integration for a few popular RL libraries.
+Atop this, we build integration for a few popular RL libraries.

 Nocturne by default comes with support for three versions of Proximal Policy Optimization:
 1. Sample Factory, a high throughput asynchronous PPO implementation (https://github.com/alex-petrenko/sample-factory)